Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

+In the literature one can find many attempts at quantization of Solar system using standard prescriptions of quantum mechanics.\ Many of these papers are listed in [$14$].
+However, we do not provide references to papers whose results do not affect ours.
+Blind uses of standard rules of quantum mechanics \ for quantization of Solar system\ dynamics do not contain any provisions \ for finite number\textsl{ }of\textsl{ }energy levels/orbits for gravitating systems be it our Solar sytem or some galaxy\textsl{. }To facilitate matters, in the present case we would like to make several additional observations.
 First, we have to find an analog of the Planck constant.
-Second, we have to have some mechanical model in mind to make our search for physically correct answer successful.
+Second, we have to have some mechanical model in mind to make our search for physically plausible answer successful.
 To accomplish the first task, we have to take into account the 3-rd Kepler's law.
-In accord with Eq.(32), it can be written as\footnote{We have included the gravitation constant $\gamma$ in this expression.} $r_{n}^{3}/T_{n}^{2}=\dfrac{4\pi^{2}}{\gamma(M_{\odot}+m)}$. \ In view of arguments presented in Section III , we can safely approximate the r.h.s. by $4\pi^{2}/\gamma M_{\odot}$, where $M_{\odot}$ is mass of the Sun.
+In accord with Eq.(32), it can be written as\footnote{We have included the gravitation constant $\gamma$ in this expression.} $r_{n}^{3}/T_{n}^{2}=\dfrac{4\pi^{2}}{\gamma(M_{\odot}+m)}$. \ In view of arguments presented in Section 3, we can safely approximate the r.h.s. by $4\pi^{2}/\gamma M_{\odot}$, where $M_{\odot}$ is the mass of the Sun.
 For the \ purposes of this work, it is convenient to restate this law as